Our address is: 320 Pitt St, Sydney 2000.

 The more information you can provide, the easier it will be for us to assist with your enquiry.
-Fields marked an askterisk (*) are mandatory.
+Fields marked an asterisk (*) are mandatory.

 If you need help to translate this page in a language other than English, you can access a translating and interpreting service at the number below:

-Call 13 14 50 and ask for an interpreter in your language and request to be connected to 1300 305 695 – the Department of Planning and Environment’s Information Centre.
+Call 13 14 50 and ask for an interpreter in your language and request to be connected to 1300 305 695.
 Local call cost from fixed phones.
 Calls from mobiles will be charged at applicable rates.

 The Department of Planning and Environment takes a people-focused, proactive, and timely approach to managing feedback and complaints.